PIG & INK

 loiter, linger, lie

-dilly dally your willy-nilly and watch the clouds go by
+dilly dally your willy-nilly and watch the clouds float by

 feed us on éclairs of unearned bliss